 So what should we have done in this scenario?
 What is the Pavlov bell in this situation?
 The logic is that unless your child is in danger of being hurt or hurting others, you largely try to ignore this behaviour.

 Some behavioural therapists suggest carrying a red or yellow card in your pocket, football style.
 So you only have to hold it up without even having to break your stride.
 So while positive punishment can be effective, the use of punishment should be weighed against the possible negative effects.

 Today’s psychologists and parenting experts favour reinforcement over punishment—they recommend that you catch your child doing something good and reward her for it.

-That might be fine in theory but in practice, we are mere mortal parents who work, have to cook the dinner, do the homework, bathtime, police the internet, teach manners, referee wrestling matches on the living room rug and all the rest.
+That might be fine in theory but in practice, we are mere mortal parents who work, have to cook dinner, do homework, bathtime, police the internet, teach manners, referee wrestling matches on the living room rug, and all the rest.

 Who has time to stop and remember to not react when your child decides to empty the entire bag of flour on the floor during pancake making?

 “I think it is fine to have expectations for our children and it is fine to set limits on their behaviour to keep them on the right track", explains psychologist Emer Hanaway.
 "However, the way in which we place our demands on our children is what is key.